Donna Frett-Gregory: Political career

-Epstein scandal
+As Senate President, Frett-Gregory collaborated with the Bryan administration and overhauled the Legislature's internal processes, including the development of administrative policies and procedures for institutional operations.
+She created subcommittees to address long-standing issues, facilitating the passage of legislation including the restoration of the 8% salary reduction for government employees, the merger of fire services and EMS, GERS pension stabilization, and public utility reform.
+During her tenure, she was elected to serve on the Executive Board of the National Conference of State Legislatures (NCSL) and the NCSL Women's Leadership Network, becoming the first Virgin Islander to hold those positions.
+Across three terms, Frett-Gregory sponsored and enacted more than 30 pieces of legislation.

-In July 2019, Frett-Gregory announced that she would return the $1,000 donated to her 2018 campaign back to Southern Trust Company, Inc. While doing so, Frett-Gregory stated that she does not support Epstein misconduct amid his recent allegations and won’t be affiliated with anyone that behaves in that manner.
+In July 2019, Frett-Gregory announced she would return the $1,000 donated to her 2018 campaign back to Jeffrey Epstein-tied Southern Trust Company.
+While doing so, Frett-Gregory stated that she does not support Epstein misconduct amid his recent allegations and won’t be affiliated with anyone that behaves in that manner.